Munimadhuriganji/Monitoring-distance-value-in-Thing-speak-cloud-using-ultrasonic-sensor-and-ESP32-controller-/README.md

 # NAME : GANJI MUNI MADHURI
 # REGISTER NO : 212223230060
-# EX NO 6 : Update-the-Ultrasonic-sensor-value-in-Things Mate
+# EX NO 6 : Update the Ultrasonic sensor value in Things Mate

 # AIM:
 To upload the Ultrasonic sensor value in the Things mate using Arduino controller.